-Pink Lady® is a trade-marked name for an apple variety known as Cripps Pink.
+Pink Lady is a promotional name for an apple variety known as Cripps Pink.
 The apple was developed by horticulturalist John Cripps, by crossing the Golden Delicious apple with the Australian variety Lady Williams.
-Although the variety emerged in 1974, the Pink Lady trademark was not registered until 1989.
+Although the variety emerged in 1974, the Pink Lady symbol was not registered until 1989.

 John Cripps was a horticulturist working for Western Australia’s Department of Agriculture.
 His main responsibility was work with grape vine rootstocks.
 However, he was permitted to pursue his interest in apple-breeding “provided it didn’t interfere with work considered more important”.